Java Name Mangling

 The mangled function name includes the following parts:

-5. the function’s argument types encoded, in order
+, if the function is staticthe function’s argument types encoded, in order

 Encoding a canonical name